Did we mention it’s visa-free?

 1. Hallasan National Park

 The Hallasan National Park rides high on our things to do list for Jeju Island not only because it has been designated a UNESCO World Heritage Site, but simply because of its refreshing scenery and many hiking trails.
-So for the outdoorsman, this is a beautiful location to consider!
+It also happens to be a filming location for Crash Landing On You - so there's that!

 2. Yeomiji Botanic Garden